 The site must support the “ops” VO (the “ops” VO is a pre-requisite for security monitoring to function correctly).

-Each site must support at least one user-community VO, but sites are encouraged to support as many VOs as they reasonably can.
+Each site must support at least one non monitoring VO, either regional or global, which must be registered in the operations portal, but sites are encouraged to support as many VOs as they reasonably can.
 Specific agreements between sites and individual VOs should be covered in a separate OLA.

 Service reporting and reviewing